Sonoma, California: Post-Conquest era

 When the California interim government and U.S. military occupation beginning 1846, finally ended after four years in 1850, when California was admitted as the 31st state to the federal Union by act of the U.S. Congress, approved by the President, on September 9, 1850, Sonoma was then named the first county seat town for Sonoma County.
-About that time the flow of miners had slowed and the U.S. Army was soon leaving Sonoma.
+About that time, the flow of miners had slowed and the U.S. Army was soon leaving Sonoma.
 Business in Sonoma moved into an economic recession in 1851.
 Surrounding towns such as Petaluma and Santa Rosa were developing and gaining population much faster than Sonoma.
 An 1854 special election then moved the county seat and courthouse and its legal work and entailed economic activity to Santa Rosa.

 Contemporary era

 The Sonoma City Hall, located in the center of the Sonoma Plaza, was dedicated on September 9, 1908.

 The United States Navy operated a rest center at the Mission Inn through World War II.

 Parts of Wes Craven's Scream (1996) were filmed in the city, with shots of the Sonoma Community Center masked as Westboro High School.

-The center of town, known as the Plaza, is home to a particularly vibrant Farmers Market on Tuesdays during season.
+The center of town, known as the Plaza, is home to a Farmers Market on Tuesdays during season.